 If cumulative PAT is similar to CFO, it means that the company is able to collect its profits in actual cash from its buyers.
 If CFO is abysmally lower than PAT, it would mean that either the company though legitimately eligible to receive money from buyer, is not able to collect it or the profits are fictitious.
 In either case, the investor should avoid such a company.”

-Let us see whether Vinati is able to convert its profits into cash.
-Figures in the table are in INR crore/10 million.
+Let us see whether Astral Poly Technik Ltd is able to convert its profits into cash.

-Thus, we can see that profits generated by Vinati over the years have been collected in cash.
-It ensures that profits are not inflated or fictitious.
-This confirms that the business advantage (Moat) enjoyed by company is for real.
+Thus, we can see that profits generated by Astral Poly Technik Ltd over the last 10-years (₹1,152 cr) have been collected in cash flow from operating activities (CFO = ₹1,752 cr).
+It checks that profits are not inflated or fictitious.
+This confirms that the business advantage (Moat) enjoyed by the company is for real.

 5. Creation Of Value For Shareholders From The Profits Retained By The Company: